15 Benefits Of Inpatient Rehab

 9. Your Family Will Be Protected

 Checking into inpatient rehab gives you a chance to start your journey to sobriety without exposing your family members to the uglier parts of it.
-Once you feel you’re ready to go home, you’ll be more like the person they remember from before, not the person you were in the throes of your addiction.
+Once you feel ready to go home, you’ll be more like the person they remember from before, not the person you were in the throes of your addiction.

 10. You’ll Get a Break from Real Life